Stjepan Radeljić

-Stjepan Radeljić (/hr/; born 5 September 1997) is a Bosnian professional footballer who plays as a centre-back for Croatian Football League club Rijeka and the Bosnia and Herzegovina national team.
+Stjepan Radeljić (/hr/; born 5 September 1997) is a Bosnian professional footballer who plays as a centre-back for Croatian Football League club Dinamo Zagreb and the Bosnia and Herzegovina national team.

 Radeljić started his professional career at VfB Stuttgart II, before joining Osijek in 2018, who loaned him to Široki Brijeg in 2020 and to Sheriff Tiraspol in 2021, with whom he signed permanently a year later.
 The following year, he moved to Rijeka.
+In 2026, he switched to Dinamo Zagreb.

 A former youth international for Bosnia and Herzegovina, Radeljić made his senior international debut in 2024.

 Club career

 Early career

 Radeljić started playing football at Vitez, before joining Zrinjski Mostar's youth academy in 2014.
 In July 2016, he signed with German team VfB Stuttgart.

 In June 2018, he moved to Croatian side Osijek.
 He made his professional debut in a UEFA Europa League qualifier against Petrocub on 12 July at the age of 20.
 In January 2020, he was sent on a six-month loan to Široki Brijeg.
 In July, his loan was extended for an additional season.
 On 29 February, he scored his first professional goal in a triumph over Mladost Doboj Kakanj.

 In February 2021, Radeljić was sent on a year-long loan to Moldovan outfit Sheriff Tiraspol, with an option to make the transfer permanent, which was activated in January 2022.
 He debuted in the UEFA Champions League against Shakhtar Donetsk on 15 September.